kanytu/android-material-drawer-template/README.md

 **Note**
 =

 There are three example XML's for you activities.
-All them with diferent approaches on the navigation drawer pattern:
+All them with different approaches on the navigation drawer pattern:

 **activity_main.xml** *Navigation drawer bellow the toolbar.
 (Google Inbox style)*